All Articles

 East Texas Hot Links by Eugene Lee (US/UK)

-It’s summer, 1955, in the piney woods of East Texas where local men wander into Charlesetta’s Top o’ the Hill Cafe almost every night for comfort, solace and companionship.
-Times are changing, the Klan is active and young black men have been disappearing or turning up dead.
+In summer 1955 in the piney woods of East Texas, local men wander into Charlesetta’s Top o’ the Hill Cafe for comfort, solace and companionship.
+Times are changing, the Klan is active and young Black men have been disappearing or turning up dead.
 This night, Delmus wants to celebrate getting a new job but the other regulars are skeptical.
-They try to warn him as they joke, feed the jukebox and play cards until betrayal catches all of them and life at Top o’ the Hill is changed forever.
+Eventually, betrayal catches all of them, and life at Top o’ the Hill is changed forever.

 Emergency by Daniel Beaty (US/UK)